jkomoros/prompt-garden/README.md

 - `a` - The first part, either an array, an object, or a non object.
 - `b` - The second part, either an array, an object, or a non object.

+#### index

+Returns the index of an item in a container.

+The container may be a string, an array, or an object.
+If it's a string, it's the location of the first full occurance of the item.

+If the item is not found, will return null.

+Required parameters
+- `container` - The string, object, or array to search within.
+- `search` - The thing to find within the container.

 #### split

 Splits a string at a delimiter to give an array of strings.